 |Copyright © Nucleus Medical Media, Inc.|

-- Contact with another person who has Ebola virus disease
+- In contact with a person who has the disease

 - Muscle and joint pain